CREATE CONNECTION

 Value Description

 ENDPOINT text Advanced.
 Override the default AWS endpoint URL.
-Allows targeting AWS-compatible services like MinIO.
+Allows targeting S3-compatible services like MinIO.

 REGION text The AWS region to connect to.